Jump to content

 Clothes horse

-A clothes horse is a portable frame upon which wet laundry is hung to dry by evaporation.
-The frame is usually made of wood,[1] metal or plastic.
-It is a cheap low-tech piece of laundry equipment, as opposed to a clothes dryer, which requires electricity to operate, or a Hills Hoist, which requires ample space, wind and fine weather.
-It also served as an alternative to an airing cupboard.
+Clothes horses are a cheap, low-tech type of laundry equipment, in contrast to a clothes dryer, which requires electricity or natural gas to operate, or a clothes line or Hills Hoist, which requires ample space, wind, and fine weather.
+In the past,[when?] they also served as an alternative to airing cupboards.
 In cold, damp seasons and in the absence of central heating, a clothes horse placed by a fireside or a kitchen range provides a place to warm clothing before putting it on.
-The practice of airing, once ubiquitous in Great Britain, for example, in the constant battle against damp and mold, has become far less common with the advent of central heating and affordable clothes dryers.[2]
+The practice of airing, once common in Great Britain (for example, in the constant battle against damp and mold), has become far less frequent with the advent of central heating and affordable clothes dryers.[2]

 Terminology